 - Preheat the oven to 400F degrees.

-- Bring the quinoa and water to a boil in a small saucepan.
+- Bring 3 Tablespoons quinoa and 6 Tablespoons water to a boil in a small saucepan.
 Cover, reduce to a simmer and cook for 10 minutes.
 Turn the heat off and leave the covered saucepan on the burner for another 4 minutes.
 Fluff with a fork and allow the quinoa to cool.

-- Gently twist the mushroom stems to remove them.
+- Gently twist mushroom stems to remove them.
 Finely dice the stems.
-Melt the butter or olive oil in a small saucepan and sauté the stems and onion on medium heat until the onion is opaque and tender, 3 to 5 minutes.
+Melt ¼ cup butter or olive oil in a small saucepan and sauté the stems and ¼ cup onion on medium heat until the onion is opaque and tender, 3 to 5 minutes.
 Remove from the heat and allow to cool.

-- Stir the quinoa, pistachios, parsley, oregano, pepper sauce, salt and 2 tablespoons of freshly grated Parmesan cheese into the mushroom and onion mixture.
+- Stir the quinoa, ¼ cup pistachios, 3 Tablespoons parsley, ¼ teaspoon oregano, ½ teaspoon pepper sauce, ½ teaspoon salt and 2 Tablespoons of freshly grated Parmesan cheese into the mushroom and onion mixture.
 Using a teaspoon, scoop the filling into the mushroom caps and place them on a baking sheet.
 (They can be refrigerated at this point for up to 24 hours.)

 - Bake for 13-15 minutes, depending on their size, until the mushrooms are tender.
 Sprinkle with remaining Parmesan cheese.
 Add a dash of red pepper flakes, if desired.
 Serve warm.